$31,800 – $97,090

-The Petroleum Production Technology Certificate will help prepare students for careers in the petroleum industry, where they will perform the duties of Lease Operators, Natural Gas Plant Operators, Compressor Station Operators, and Instrumentation Technicians and function as a member of oil and/or gas production team.
+The Petroleum Technology Degree will help prepare students for careers in the oil and gas industry, where they will perform the duties of lease operators, plant operators, and in activities associated with the oil and gas industry.
 Graduates from the program will be responsible for ensuring that oil and natural gas well-flow rate and product quality is maintained at optimal levels.
 They will be required to perform basic maintenance and equipment repair.
-Through leading by example, employees are expected to lead, guide and train other lease operators.
-They must ensure that all regulatory and environmental standards are strictly adhered to and appropriate records are maintained.
+They will also be responsible for safe conduct during the work performance and ensuring that all regulatory and environmental standards are strictly adhered to and appropriate records are maintained.

 Expanded ShaleNET Builds Upon Partnerships, Standardized Curriculum to Fill Natural Gas Jobs

 **Tuition cost reflects a 15-credit hour semester for in-district students for the 2016-2017 academic year.

 Cost does not include lab fees, additional fees, books, or supplies.
 Program costs are approximate and cost is subject to change.

 Download the full Fall 2016 tuition chart here.